jazzominy/activation-mail/README.md

 `/confirm?token=xyz`

 This api is called when user clicks the link that is provided in the verification email.
-Here `xyz` is the actual token that is generated when verification mail is sent.
+Here `xyz` will be the actual token that is generated when verification mail is sent.
 The response is an html thank you template